Doctorate Degree in Medical Sciences.

 As part of the dissertation colloquium at the start of your studies, you will be required to present a comprehensive dissertation concept.
 The concept must address the following points:

-• the current state of science in the context of your dissertation
+• the current state of science as related to your dissertation

 • the research questions